 Each version of the exam may have a slightly different raw score for passing, but it ranges between 79%-81%.
 The score is reported on a scale where 75 is the passing score.
 A scaled score of 75 or higher is passing.

 What happens next if I pass the exam?

 The test results letter will be sent as an email from ProvExam within three business days of completing the exam.
 An official letter reporting your exam results will be sent 2-3 weeks after the exam date.
 If you have completed all requirements for certification, your CPM certification will be sent 3-4 weeks after notification.
-If you tested as a student in a MEAC-accredited school, your certification will be sent after the school notifies NARM of your graduation.
+If you tested as a student in a MEAC-accredited program, your certification will be sent after the school notifies NARM of your graduation.
 If you registered for the exam through a state licensing agency rather than through NARM, your scores will be sent to your licensing agency.
 You may apply for the CPM certification after you receive the license.

 What happens next if I do not pass the exam?

 Your official notification letter will contain a registration form to retake the exam.
 Submit the registration form and retake fee by the deadline listed on the form.
 You will have six months to retake the written exam.
 Candidates can only take the exam once every three months, maximum four times a year.
 If a candidate does not pass within three years of application, a “currency” application must be submitted documenting ten additional supervised births.
 For more information, contact NARM.
 There is no maximum number of times you may take the NARM exam.
 Some states that give the exam for licensure do have a maximum number of times the test may be taken.

 What else might delay my certification?